ipld/ipld/design/history/FAQ.md

 into the history directory, for archive and reference and linking.
 This does not mean all text in github issues should be pasted into history files.

-Github issues are a mechanism for discussion.
+GitHub issues are a mechanism for discussion.
 To restate a key purpose of the design history directory: we want to use these documents as touchpoints in discussion, and *not as the discussion format itself*.
-It's fine for discussion to move through Github issues; it's the documents that are focuses of discussions that we're most interested in giving a home here.
+It's fine for discussion to move through GitHub issues; it's the documents that are focuses of discussions that we're most interested in giving a home here.
 Sometimes key quotes of discussions may form a useful part of the artifact;
 just as often, it can suffice to link to the discussion in its original context.